Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 Another way on how to get to Cenote Dos Ojos is by taking a local taxi.

-Use the meter for a just rate, and should they push for more payment, make sure to settle for a price that is justifiable.
+Use the meter for a just rate, and should they push for more payment, make sure to settle for a justifiable price.

 From Tulum: A one-way taxi ride can cost up to 200 pesos.